 Nonrecurring fair value measurements include the Company's goodwill impairment recognized during the year ended December 31, 2022, as determined based on unobservable Level 3 inputs.
-Refer to Note 4 - Goodwill and Intangible Assets, Net, for further discussion.
-The note receivable, as described in Note 2 - Basis of Presentation and Significant Accounting Policies, was measured at fair value on a nonrecurring basis.
+Refer to Note 3 - Goodwill and Intangible Assets, Net, for further discussion.

+The Company's note receivable, as described in Note 2 - Basis of Presentation and Significant Accounting Policies, was measured at fair value on a nonrecurring basis.
 During the year ended December 31, 2022, the Company measured an impairment on the note receivable based on the estimated fair value of the collateral, which was considered a Level 3 fair value measurement.
+The carrying value of the note receivable was \$3,111 as of December 31, 2021.
 The Company recorded an impairment loss of \$2,636 during the year ended December 31, 2022, recognized in Impairments on the consolidated statements of operations.
-The carrying value of the note receivable was

-\$475 and \$3,111 as of December 31, 2022, and 2021, respectively.
-As of December 31, 2022, the note receivable was included in Other assets on the consolidated balance sheet.
+The carrying value of the note receivable was \$475 as of December 31, 2022, and was included in other assets on the consolidated balance sheet.